wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

 ### Application layer

 The application layer consists of a Kubernetes cluster, which should include multiple nodes to ensure resilience against node failures.
+W&B runs as pods on the Kubernetes cluster.

 ### Storage layer

 The storage layer consists of a MySQL database and object storage.
-The MySQL database stores metadata and the object storage storage artifacts (models, datasets, and so on).
+The MySQL database stores metadata and the object storage stores artifacts (models, datasets, and so on).

 ## Infrastructure Requirements

 ### Kubernetes

-W&B requires a Kubernetes cluster with a deployed, configured and fully functioning Ingress controller (for example Contour, Nginx) as W&B comes in the form of a Kubernetes Operator.
-More details can be found here: [W&B Kubernetes Operator](../operator.md).
+W&B requires a Kubernetes cluster with a deployed, configured and fully functioning Ingress controller (for example Contour, Nginx) as the W&B server application comes in the form of a [Kubernetes Operator](../operator.md).

 ### MySQL
 W&B requires a MySQL database as a metadata store.
 The shape of the model parameters and related metadata impact the performance of the database.
 The database size grows as the ML practitioners track more training runs, and incurs read heavy load when queries are executed in run tables, users workspaces, and reports.

 Consider the following when you run your own MySQL database: